Structural schemes for hamiltonian systems: The structural method for ODEs

 with $Z^{(0)}_{n}=Z_n$, $D^{(0)}_{n}=D_n$, $S^{(0)}_{n}=S_n$. \item {\bf Iteration.} We first compute a new approximation for the solution using the structural equations:

 Then, we update the first and second derivatives with the physical equations, by computing

-\item {\bf Stopping criterion.} We end the fixed-point when two successive solutions are close enough according to the tolerance parameter \texttt{tol}, that is $\Vert \blockZ_n^{(k+1)}-\blockZ_n^{(k)}\Vert \leq \texttt{tol}$. \end{itemize} \begin{rem} It has been shown that $R=1$ provides a 4th-order unconditionally stable scheme while $R=2$ reaches sixth-order accuracy.
-Methods with $R=3$ and $R=4$ are also investigated in the numerical section. \end{rem} \begin{rem} Given a grid, the structural equations' coefficients are computed independently of the problem, and their evaluations may be obtained in a pre-processing process or be stored with the grid points. \end{rem}
+\item {\bf Stopping criterion.} We end the fixed-point when two successive solutions are close enough according to the tolerance parameter \texttt{tol}, that is $\Vert \blockZ_n^{(k+1)}-\blockZ_n^{(k)}\Vert \leq \texttt{tol}$. \end{itemize} \begin{remark} It has been shown \rbbis{in~\cite{CMMC25}} that $R=1$ provides a 4th-order unconditionally stable scheme while $R=2$ reaches sixth-order accuracy.
+Methods with $R=3$ and $R=4$ are also investigated in the numerical section. \end{remark} \begin{remark} Given a grid, the structural equations' coefficients are computed independently of the problem, and their evaluations may be obtained in a pre-processing process or be stored with the grid points. \end{remark}

+\rall{Once again, analytic expressions of the structural equations are available for uniform grids.
+We reproduce the results of~\cite{CMMC25} in \cref{table::SE_equation_ZDS_analytic}.
+As mentioned above, we only use the kernel method to compute the coefficients, making it possible to carry out the simulation for any $R$.} \rb{ \begin{remark} The authors showed in \cite{CMMC25} that the structural method is equivalent to a multi-derivative Runge-Kutta (MDRK) method as long as we use all the available physical equations.
+Note that the resulting MDKT is very specific since we guarantee that all the intermediate steps enjoy the same order of accuracy than the last step.
+Such a property is not true in general for the MDRK. \end{remark} }